alextorreswa/DE_Assessment_EVC/readme.md

 I would have liked to structure with classes, functions and tests to take better advantage of the code for future needs.**_

-### For now I hope to meet your expectations and say goodbye for now not before giving thanks again for this opportunity.

 ## Alex Torres